-Chef Philip Mayo has been working in kitchens for almost 10 years.
+Chef Philip Warren has been working in kitchens for almost 10 years.
 Chef Phil worked his way through the ranks from dishwasher to Head Chef.
 Honing his skills in Michelin recommended restaurants and fine dining establishments, he has been fortunate to have worked with some great Chefs over this time.
 Moving in 2020 from England to Red Deer, he fell in love with Alberta immediately!

 Using local ingredients wherever possible, Chef Phil has always been a huge advocate of ‘Field to Fork’ with a cooperative of local producers, helping the local economy and keeping small businesses alive!